 [Section IV.]
-Be it therefore enacted by the authority aforesaid.
-That the constables of the respective townships within the several counties of this province, or in case of the death, neglect or absence of the said constables then the overseers of the poor of such township or one of them, shall at least six days before the said twenty-fifth day of September in every year give public notice in writing by affixing the same at the most public places in the respective townships of the place where the inhabitants of the township in which they live shall meet to elect a fit person according to the direction of this act; and that the said constable or in his absence the overseer of the poor as aforesaid shall there attend at the time appointed in this act; and such constable or overseer of the poor shall call to his assistance two substantial freeholders of the said township, being there present, who shall assist him in judging of the said election and in taking the votes, and who, together with himself, shall certify to the sheriff of the county or other judge of the election under their hands that such person was elected by a majority of lawful votes by the township to which he belongs, the name of which person so elected as aforesaid shall be delivered to the sheriff, &c., of the county to which they belong in the manner hereinbefore directed.
+Be it therefore enacted by the authority aforesaid, That the constables of the respective townships [within the several counties] of this province, or, in case of the death, neglect or absence of the said constables, then the overseers of the poor of such township or one of them, shall at least six days before the said twenty-seventh day of September in every year give public notice in writing by affixing the same at the most public places in the respective townships of the place where the inhabitants of the township in which they live shall meet, to elect a fit person according to the direction of this act; and that the said constable, or, in his absence, the overseer of the poor as aforesaid, shall there attend at the time appointed in this act; and such constable or overseer of the poor shall call to his assistance two substantial freeholders of the said township, being there present, who shall assist him in judging of the said election and in taking the votes, and who, together with himself, shall certify to the sheriff of the county or other judge of the election under their hands that such person was elected by a majority of lawful votes by the township to which he belongs; the name of which person so elected as aforesaid shall be delivered to the sheriff or other judge or judges of the election of the county to which they belong in the manner hereinbefore directed.

-And if any constable or overseer of the poor, being the judge of such election as aforesaid, shall neglect to do the duty hereby enjoined him or shall willfully misbehave himself in the execution of his duty and being thereof legally convict, or if any of the persons so elected and returned for any township within this province in the manner before directed shall neglect or refuse to give his attendance at the time and place of electing members of assembly, every such person so offending in any of the premises shall forfeit the sum of five pounds to any person who will sue for the same, to be recovered by action of debt in any court of record within this province with costs of suit.
-And if the person whose name shall happen to be drawn being called shall not appear, then the name of another person belonging to the same district shall be drawn and [he] shall be qualified and proceed to officiate as an inspector in the manner before directed in this act for inspectors.
+And if any sheriff or coroner, constable or overseer of the poor, being the judge of such election as aforesaid, shall neglect to d_0 the duty hereby enjoined them respectively or shall willfully misbehave himself or themselves in the execution of his or their duty and be thereof legally convict, such person so offending, if sheriff or coroner, shall forfeit the sum of one hundred pounds, and if a constable or overseer of the poor, [shall forfeit] five pounds, to any person who will sue for the same.

+And if any of the persons elected as aforesaid and returned for any township within this province or for any of the wards of the city of Philadelphia, in the manner before directed, shall neglect or refuse to give his attendance at the time and place of electing members of assembly, every such person so offending shall likewise forfeit the sum of five pounds to any person who will sue for the same, the said several forfeitures to be recovered by action of debt in any court of record within this province with costs of suit.

+And if the person whose name shall happen to be drawn, being called, shall not appear, then the name of another person belonging to the same district shall be drawn, and [he] shall be qualified and proceed to officiate as an inspector in the manner before directed in this act for inspectors.

-[Section V.] And be it enacted by the authority aforesaid, That an act of assembly of this province, entitled "A supplementary act to the act for ascertaining the number of members of assembly, and to regulate elections," passed in the thirteenth year of the reign of King George the First, and every article and clause therein shall be and is hereby repealed.
+[Section V.] And be it enacted by the authority aforesaid, That an act of the general assembly of this province, entitled "A supplementary act to the act for ascertaining the number of members of assembly and to regulate elections,"1 passed in the thirteenth year of the reign of King George the First, and every article and clause therein, shall be and is hereby repealed.